RFA Petroleum

 1912 was released from OAS trials owing to a freighting urgency from the U.K. to Romania

-September 1913 Lieutenant John R WIlliams RNR was Commanding Officer
+September 1913 Lieutenant John R Williams RNR was Commanding Officer

 27 September 1913 at Longhope, Orkney.
 Mr A Hunter RFA was the Chief Engineer Officer